Your cartClose

 Q: Do the green eyes look different depending on lighting?

 Yes — noticeably.
 Under warm indoor light, the green CZ stones go darker and moodier.
 In direct sunlight, they flash bright and sharp.
-The shift happens because cubic zirconia bends light differently as the light source changes, so the eyes look almost alive as you move through the day.
+The shift happens because faceted cubic zirconia hands back whatever light it’s given — warm bulbs mute the green, open daylight sharpens it.
+Expect the strongest flash on clear days.

 Q: Is this a men’s ring or women’s ring?